paolocarrara/web-react-test/README.md

-# Getting Started with Create React App
+# Getting Started with Web React Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Starting the project

+To start the project first create the .env file and add the api key inside it following the .env.example file.

+After that run:
+#### `npm install`

+and then
+#### `npm start`

+The local NodeJs server will try to server the application in the host localhost at port 3000.

 ## Available Scripts